ehcastroh/Pardigm-RiskEx/README.md

     many_df_to_one(3o3)

-2) Time Series Modeling and Event Detection (in no particular order):
+2) Time Series Modeling and Event Detection (in order):

-    price change marker
+    price_change_marker

+    filter_news_by_marker

-3) Natural Language Processing and Formulations:
+3) Natural Language Processing and Formulations (in order):

-    \<name to be included upon completion\>

-    \<name to be included upon completion\>

-    \<name to be included upon completion\>
+    clean_articles_final(1o2)

+    clean_articles_final(2o2)

-4) Classification:
+ 4) Classificatin and Modeling:

-    \<name to be included upon completion\>

-    \<name to be included upon completion\>

-    \<name to be included upon completion\>
+    Word2Vec_and_KMeans_clustering

+    Final_Classification

 ### A brief consideration:
-##### Majority of labor associated with this project is consumed by data gathering and clean up.
+##### The majority of labor associated with this project was consumed by data gathering and cleaning.
 Should you choose to expand on our efforts, please reach out to any member directly and we can share the preprocessed and cleaned data sets we used to train our models.
+Or, if you find a better, faster way to get and clean data, go with that (and let us know!)